TopProgerKsushka/ProgrammingLab1/README.md

 TO DO: Build an object model according to the description of the subject area

-The program should comply with SOLID principles, have at least one interface and at least one abstract class and override equals(), toString() и hashCode()
+The program should comply with SOLID principles, have at least one interface, one abstract class and two Exceoption classes (checked and unchecked), override equals(), toString() и hashCode() and use local, anonymous and inner classes(static and non-static).